vallis/synthlisa/README.txt

 - Providing compilation tricks and fixes for additional systems

-To this purpose, a Synthetic LISA webpage is being set up on the Open Channel Foundation website (www.openchannelfoundation.org) with a user forum, bug report forms, and other tools for interaction.
+To this purpose, a SourceForge webpage is being set up with a user forum, bug report forms, and other tools for interaction.
 Be sure to use them!